 “It makes my job so enjoyable to work with brilliant students like Toby,” Gregg said.
 “His PhD work will have a lasting impact on the prosthetics field while he continues to innovate throughout his career.”

-Other researchers who contributed to the latest study are co-first author Dr. Siavash Rezazadeh, a former UT Dallas research scientist who is now an assistant professor at the University of Denver, and Christopher Nesler, a former UT Dallas research engineer now at the University of Michigan.
+Other researchers who contributed to the latest study are co-first author Dr. Siavash Rezazadeh, former UT Dallas research scientist who is now an assistant professor at the University of Denver, and Christopher Nesler, former UT Dallas research engineer now at the University of Michigan.